laravel/docs/billing.md

 <a name="currency-configuration"></a>
 ### Currency Configuration

-By default Cashier uses USD as currency.
-You can change it by telling Cashier which currency use with the `useCurrency` method.
-You should place this call within a service provider's `boot` method.
-You are free to add them to the `AppServiceProvider` or generate a separate service provider to house them:
+The default Cashier currency is United States Dollars (USD).
+You can change the default currency using the `useCurrency` method.
+You should place your call to this method within a service provider's `boot` method.
+The `useCurrency` method accepts two string parameters: the currency and the currency's symbol:

     use Laravel\Cashier\Cashier;
-    ...

     Cashier::useCurrency('eur', '€');

-The `useCurrency` method accepts two string parameters, the currency and the symbol.
-Cashier sets the symbol for the USD, AUD, CAD, EUR and GBP currencies automatically.

 <a name="subscriptions"></a>
 ## Subscriptions